-The draft Travis AFB Land Use Control Implementation Plan describes the presence of cadmium in the surface soil and the associated land use restrictions, particularly on the unauthorized disturbance and use of the soil beneath the concrete at this site.
-Also, the draft Site SS015 Soil Sampling Results Technical Memorandum (CH2M, 2018c) describes the result of soil sample analysis that was used to identify the location of the cadmium-contaminated soil beneath several inches of concrete at this site.
+The Travis AFB LUCIP (CH2M HILL, 2019d) describes the presence of cadmium in the surface soil and the associated land use restrictions, particularly on the unauthorized disturbance and use of the soil beneath the concrete at this site.
+The Site SS015 Soil Sampling Results Technical Memorandum (CH2M, 2019a) describes the result of soil sample analysis that was used to identify the location of the cadmium-contaminated soil beneath several inches of concrete at this site.

-The 2018 inspection of the soil LUCs at SS015 found that administrative controls and existing physical infrastructure are adequate to enforce the environmental restrictions.
+The 2019 inspection of the soil LUCs at SS015 found that administrative controls and existing physical infrastructure are adequate to enforce the environmental restrictions.
 In addition, the inspectors noted a potential for additional physical barriers (i.e., fences) and signage to adversely impact vehicle operations.
 There is no evidence that the cadmium-impacted soil beneath the concrete parking area has been disturbed, other than the soil sampling that took place in 2017.
 Photograph 8 in Appendix A of this report shows the controlled area for soil at SS015.